Advertisement Close

 Inshallah Walad– “God Willing a Boy”

-Films impact society and it is a means of bringing about social change, challenging the audience’s perspective on not only societal norms and attitudes but also our very own lives.
-Inshallah Walad, is a Jordanian film, directed by Amjad Al- Rasheed, that addresses the elephant in the room, highlighting the plights of Jordanian women in everyday society.
-The film challenges the way Jordanian’s see their own norms and laws through the story of Nawal, a widowed mother in her 30s who struggles to care for her daughter after her husband’s death and the denial of his inheritance money.
+Films are meant to impact society and are a means of challenging the audience’s perspective on societal issues and norms while also making us question our very own lives.
+‘Inshallah Walad’, is a Jordanian film, directed by Amjad Al- Rasheed, that addresses the elephant in the room, highlighting the plights of Jordanian women in everyday society.
+The film challenges the way Jordanian’s see their own norms and laws through the story of Nawal, a widowed mother in her 30s who struggles to care for her daughter after her husband’s death.

 Throughout the film Nawal dances around emotions of fear and hopelessness but eventually she becomes the hero of her own story.
-The audience is awe- stricken by the unrelenting strength she shows as she is forced to grapple with a bitter reality.
-Despite the difficulty, she carries on knowing that victory is not about winning and there is beauty in the struggle as she holds on to hope that one day things will change for her daughter and future generations of women who feel trapped and left without a voice.
+The audience is awe stricken by the unrelenting strength she shows as she is forced to grapple with a bitter reality.
+Despite the difficulty, she carries on knowing that victory is not about winning and there is beauty in the struggle as she holds on to the hope that one day things will change for her daughter and future generations of women who feel trapped and left without a voice.

 Laws of Equality of Equity

-Dema Matruk Aloun, a women’s rights activist and professor of private law at Hashemite University, stated that “men are afraid of strong women.
+Dema Matruk Aloun, a women’s rights activist and professor of private law at Hashemite University, stated that “Men are afraid of strong women.
 In Jordan … it’s a fact that men want to be one step higher than women.
 The change must start from the society itself, people themselves.”

 Compete in Cannes Film Festival